mathias-grau/betbot_tennis/README.md

 # Betbot

-Betbot for tennis match predictions based on FlashResultat statistics and ATP statistics.
+Betbot for tennis match predictions based on `FlashResultat` statistics and `ATPtour` statistics.

 ## Description